The university of tulsa Online Blog

 5. Opportunities for Higher Education

-Completing a BSN program lays the foundation for RNs to take their education even further with a Master of Science in Nursing (MSN) degree, which is essential for aspiring advanced practice registered nurses (APRNs).
+Completing a BSN program lays the foundation for RNs to take their education even further with a Master of Science in Nursing (MSN).
+A BSN is typically the prerequisite for most advanced nursing degrees and programs and is essential for aspiring advanced practice registered nurses (APRNs).
 Some nurses may even choose to pursue doctoral degrees, such as a PhD or a Doctor of Nursing Practice (DNP).
-Many go on to become nurse practitioners with their own private practice.
+Many go on to become nurse practitioners (NPs) with their own private practice.

 6. Better Patient Outcomes

-Another study published in Nursing Outlook in 2022 found that hospitals with a higher proportion of BSN-educated nurses were associated with significantly lower odds of surgical mortality after 30 days.
-The study included RNs who earned their BSNs through any educational pathway — not just the traditional four-year bachelor’s degree program.
+A 2022 study published in Nursing Outlook found that hospitals with a higher proportion of BSN-educated nurses were associated with significantly lower odds of surgical mortality after 30 days.
+The study included RNs who earned their BSN through any educational pathway — not just the traditional four-year bachelor’s degree program.

 8. Preparation for a Potential Future Mandate

-Although most states have no requirement for RNs to hold a BSN degree, New York became the first state to enact such a law.
-As of 2017, RNs in New York State must earn a BSN degree within 10 years of their initial licensure to keep their license and continue practicing as a nurse.
+Although most states don’t require RNs to hold a BSN degree, New York became the first state to enact such a law.
+New RNs in New York who entered the profession after December 2017 must earn a BSN degree within 10 years of initial licensure to maintain their license and continue practicing.
 Additional states may follow suit as it becomes clearer that well-educated nurses lead to healthier populations.

-Below are some of the positions that BSN graduates can pursue .
+Below are some positions that BSN graduates can pursue.

 Registered Nurse